slowernews/wisdom-tldr/chapters/2-2_relation_competition.md

 > *"Time you enjoy wasting, was not wasted."
 -- Bertrand Russell [1872]*

-> *"Solitude is for me a fount of healing which makes my life worth living.
-Talking is often a torment for me, and I need many days of silence to recover from the futility of words."
--- Carl Jung [1875]*

 > *"I’d rather live like a poor man — only with lots of money."
 -- Pablo Picasso [1881]*